Boosted fission weapon: Some early non-staged thermonuclear weapon designs

 Early thermonuclear weapon designs such as the Joe-4, the Soviet "Layer Cake" ("Sloika", Слойка), used large amounts of fusion to induce fission in the uranium-238 atoms that make up depleted uranium.
 These weapons had a fissile core surrounded by a layer of lithium-6 deuteride, in turn surrounded by a layer of depleted uranium.
 Some designs (including the layer cake) had several alternate layers of these materials.
 The Soviet Layer Cake was similar to the American Alarm Clock design, which was never built, and the British Green Bamboo design, which was built but never tested.

 When this type of bomb explodes, the fission of the highly enriched uranium or plutonium core creates neutrons, some of which escape and strike atoms of lithium-6, creating tritium.
 At the temperature created by fission in the core, tritium and deuterium can undergo thermonuclear fusion without a high level of compression.
 The fusion of tritium and deuterium produces a neutron with an energy of 14 MeV—a much higher energy than the 1 MeV of the neutron that began the reaction.
 This creation of high-energy neutrons, rather than energy yield, is the main purpose of fusion in this kind of weapon.
 This 14 MeV neutron then strikes an atom of uranium-238, causing fission: without this fusion stage, the original 1 MeV neutron hitting an atom of uranium-238 would probably have just been absorbed.
 This fission then releases energy and also neutrons, which then create more tritium from the remaining lithium-6, and so on, in a continuous cycle.
 Energy from fission of uranium-238 is useful in weapons: both because depleted uranium is much cheaper than highly enriched uranium and because it cannot go critical and is therefore less likely to be involved in a catastrophic accident.

-This kind of thermonuclear weapon can produce up to 20% of its yield from fusion, with the rest coming from fission, and is limited in yield to less than one megaton of TNT (4 PJ) equivalent.
+This kind of thermonuclear weapon can produce up to 20% of its yield from fusion, with the rest coming from fission, and is limited in yield by practical concerns of mass and diameter to less than one megaton of TNT (4 PJ) equivalent.
 Joe-4 yielded 400 kilotons of TNT (1.7 PJ).
 In comparison, a "true" hydrogen bomb can produce up to 97% of its yield from fusion, and its explosive yield is limited only by device size.